Indulge in a Night Out in Picturesque Mt. Lebanon

 300 Beverly Rd

-Anyone who grew up in a predominantly Latin neighborhood can identify the smell of conchas from a mile away.
-The colorful Mexican sweet bread is the perfect treat.
-Panaderia Jazmin has conchas and more, including marranitos (gingerbread-like cookies shaped like pigs), orejas (ear-like pastries), and abanicos (puff pastry).
-Panaderia Jazmin is Pittsburgh’s first Mexican bakery, but we hope to see many more!
+Anyone who grew up in a predominantly Latin neighborhood can identify the smell of conchas, the colorful Mexican sweet bread is the perfect treat, from a mile away.
+Panaderia Jazmin, a Mexican bakery, makes preservative-free sweets like tres leches cake, churros, as well as abanicos (puff pastry).
+Brunch and lunch are served every day from 8 am to 3 pm and includes a bevy of savory dishes: think tamales with mole sauce, huevos rancheros, and flautas.
+Panaderia Jazmin is Pittsburgh’s first Mexican bakery, but we hope to see many more.

 Orbis Caffé